-Note: If you are running MPC on Internet Explorer® with both a Microsoft® firewall and a non-Microsoft firewall utility installed, IE will display a message telling you that MPC is already running (even if it is not in fact running).
-To avoid this, deactivate one of your firewalls, or use a browser such as Mozilla® or Firefox®.
+Note: If you are running MPC on Internet Explorer® with both a Microsoft® firewall and a non-Microsoft firewall utility installed, IE displays a message telling you that MPC is already running (even if it is not in fact running).
+To avoid this, deactivate one of your firewalls, or use a browser such as Firefox®.